bbauska/JS-Programs/README.md

 "ltr" (left to right), "rtl" (right to left), or "ttb" (top to bottom).</p>

 <p>The dominant direction is the direction of a majority of the characters that
 have a script associated with them.
-The characterScript and countBy func- tions defined earlier in the chapter are probably useful here.</p>
+The characterScript and countBy functions defined earlier in the chapter are probably useful here.</p>

 <p>Your solution might look a lot like the first half of the textScripts example.
 You again have to count characters by a criterion based on characterScript